boardzilla/boardzilla-docs/docs/game/flow.md

 ---
 sidebar_position: 6
 ---

 # Flow

 The Flow of your game is how the game runs from beginning to end.
-This describes the phases, rounds and turns of the game, and what actions are avaiable to players at which point in the Flow.
-You describe the Flow using the API and Boardzilla keeps track of where your players are in the game, even if the game sits idle for periods of time.
+This describes the phases, rounds and turns of the game, and what actions are available to players at various points in the Flow.
+You describe the Flow using the available API and Boardzilla keeps track of where your players are in the Flow.

 Your Flow definition will contain at minimum some player actions, and usually some loops around them with logic to decide when the game is over.